Frisky & Mannish: Stage

-Corcoran and Jones have written and produced eight Frisky & Mannish shows to date, all of which have toured internationally, and a Christmas-themed show that has been performed at the West End’s Lyric Theatre and Edinburgh's Hogmanay.
-They have played many London venues, including Shepherd's Bush Empire, Noel Coward Theatre, Soho Theatre, Southbank Centre, The Forum, Bloomsbury Theatre, and KOKO.
-In Australia, they have presented shows at Sydney Opera House and Sydney Cabaret Festival, Adelaide Cabaret Festival and Adelaide Fringe, Melbourne International Comedy Festival, and Fringe World in Perth.
-They have also toured to Wellington and Auckland, Dublin, Berlin, Singapore, Hong Kong, and New York City's The Slipper Room.
+Frisky & Mannish have written, produced and performed nine shows to date, all of which have toured internationally, and a Christmas-themed show that has been presented at the West End’s Lyric Theatre and Edinburgh's Hogmanay.
+They have headlined a number of London venues, including Shepherd's Bush Empire, Noël Coward Theatre, Soho Theatre, Southbank Centre, The Forum, Bloomsbury Theatre, and KOKO.
+In Australia, they have performed at the Sydney Opera House and Sydney Cabaret Festival, Adelaide Cabaret Festival and Adelaide Fringe, Melbourne International Comedy Festival, and Fringe World in Perth.
+They have also toured to New Zealand (Auckland and Wellington), Europe (Berlin and Dublin), Asia (Hong Kong and Singapore), and New York City's The Slipper Room.

 Their first full-length show, School of Pop (2009), a series of "educational" lessons developed during their monthly residency at Leicester Square Theatre, was described as "the undisputed hit of the Edinburgh Fringe," garnering thirteen five-star reviews from publications such as Chortle, Edinburgh Evening News, The Herald and Time Out.
 Their send-up of Noël Coward and Lily Allen was particularly praised.
 Kate Nash, whose song "Foundations" they combined with Kate Bush's "Wuthering Heights", attended one of their performances.
+At the end of the year The Independent featured Frisky & Mannish in a special "Talent 2010" issue as up-and-coming comedians, alongside other rising stars including footballer Jack Wilshere, actress Imogen Poots, politician Nick Boles, musician Eliot Sumner and broadcaster Tulip Mazumdar.

 A sequel entitled The College Years (2010), based around a central thesis of "collision theory," premièred at Latitude Festival, and placed second (out of 2453 productions) on Edinburgh Festival Guides list of top-rated shows.
 Pop Centre Plus (2011), the final instalment in their "Pop Education" trilogy, was launched at the udderBELLY Festival on South Bank, structured as a careers advice facility.
 In 2012 they introduced two new shows, Extra-Curricular Activities, and a black comedy called 27 Club, which delved into the eponymous cultural phenomenon.
 Just Too Much (2014) continued this darker theme, concerning itself with meltdowns in pop.
 In 2015, inspired by the reaction to their viral short film protesting comments made by Gary Barlow on The X Factor," they created a variety show, Cabariot, featuring guest acts and original songs tackling a range of social issues.
-After a short hiatus, the pair returned with a tenth anniversary show, PopLab (2019), comprising a series of scientific experiments.
+After a short hiatus, the pair returned with a tenth anniversary show, PopLab (2019), comprising a series of scientific experiments, and a post-pandemic live-digital hybrid show, PopCorn (2021), inspired by film scores.

+Despite originating and developing the act in cabaret, circus and variety shows, Frisky & Mannish have managed to establish themselves in stand-up comedy, regularly featured as the musical act on lineups of comedians such as Katherine Ryan, Simon Brodkin, Joel Dommett, Josh Widdicombe, Hannibal Buress, Josie Long, Tom Allen, Margaret Cho, Tim Minchin, Seann Walsh, Richard Herring, Stewart Lee, Aisling Bea, Sara Pascoe, Russell Howard, Rose Matafeo, and Frank Skinner.